suragch/mongol/README.md

 # mongol

-This library is a collection of Flutter widgets for displaying and editing traditional Mongolian vertical text.
+This library is a collection of Flutter widgets for displaying traditional Mongolian vertical text.

-The primary ones include:
+The primary widgets include:

 - `MongolText`: vertical version of `Text`
 - `MongolListTile`: vertical version of `ListTile`, for use in horizontal list views and menus
 - `MongolPopupMenuButton`: vertical version of `PopupMenuButton`, for displaying menus
 - `MongolAlertDialog`: vertical version of `AlertDialog`

-Browse the sections below to see images of what the widgets look like.
-Check out the [live web version](https://suragch.dev/apps/mongol) of the [example project](https://github.com/suragch/mongol/tree/master/example) for a more detailed demonstration.
+> **NOTE**: Version 3.0.0 removed `MongolTextField` because recent Flutter updates broke it.
+The plan is to recreate it from scratch.

 ## Displaying vertical text